THargreaves/into-the-tidyverse/resources/session_two/session_two_presentation.md

 <img src="session_two_presentation-figure/unnamed-chunk-32-1.png" title="plot of chunk unnamed-chunk-32" alt="plot of chunk unnamed-chunk-32" style="display: block; margin: auto;" />

-Inheritance of Aesthetics
+Global Aesthetics
 ====================================

 * The previous code is repetitive as we specify the mapping for aesthetics `x`, `y`, and `col` twice
 * We can instead specify these as the second argument of `ggplot()`
-* These will then be inherited by both geometries
+* These will be treated as global variables mappings
-* You can still specify additional aesthetics in the geometry functions
+* You can still specify local mappings in either of the geometry functions

 ```r